Long QT (QTc) interval, long QT syndrome (LQTS) & torsades de pointes

 Torsade de pointes causing syncope is treated with defibrillation.
 Start with 150 J (biphasic shock) and increase by 50 J for each shock.
 Ventricular fibrillation and cardiac arrest is treated with conventional resuscitation.

 Hemodynamically stable torsade de pointes

 Treatment of torsade de pointes is similar in congenital and acquired LQTS.
 Torsade de pointes is paroxysmal, which means that the arrhythmia occurs intermittently and self-terminates.
-It tends to recurr, even after successful defibrillation.
-There is always risk of ventricular fibrillation which is why a defibrillator must be close at hand and readyness to perform resuscitation is necessary.
+It tends to recur, even after successful defibrillation.
+There is always risk of ventricular fibrillation which is why a defibrillator must be close at hand and readiness to perform resuscitation is necessary.

 - All medications/drugs that may cause or aggravate the arrhythmia must immediately be stopped.

-- Magnesium infusion (regardless of blood magnesium levels): 1 gram magnesium is administered intravenously during 60 seconds.
+- Magnesium infusion (regardless of blood magnesium levels): 1 gram of magnesium is administered intravenously for 60 seconds.
 This may be repeated after 5–10 minutes.
-IF continuous infusion is necessary, the dose is 5–10 mg/min.
+If a continuous infusion is necessary, the dose is 5–10 mg/min.

 - Potassium infusion: only necessary if the patient has hypokalemia.